abruzzi/refactoring-with-codemods/README.md

 ```

 In this pipeline, the transformations work as follows:
-1. Remove the `feature-convert-new` toggle.
+1. Remove the `feature-new-product-list` toggle.
 2. Clean up the unused `import` statement.
 3. Remove the `convertOld` function since it’s no longer used.